Jorgitopelon/alex/README.md

 # Introduction

-City Tour is an interactive app/game that we created using OpenGL, where the audience can participate in a virtual tour of our city.
-Our virtual city is equipped with many types of buildings and magnificent roads.
-The city atmosphere can also change over time, which affects the lighting and shading in the town.
-The tour will take the camera/audience around the city by following a predetermined path from end to end.
-Viewers can see the city using three types of camera perspectives.
-First, there is a car perspective camera (camera following the streets), a helicopter perspective camera (camera from above), and a free-mode perspective camera (free camera).
-During the trip, the audience can look around using the mouse.
+The solar system simulator is an interactive educational application developed in Python using the OpenGL and Pygame libraries.
+This application features a menu of options where users can choose between navigating a solar system simulation and accessing a section with detailed information about each planet.
+In the solar system simulation, users can move around the entire scene by controlling the camera with the keyboard and mouse.

 ![posterfinal](https://github.com/Rayo070305/Proyecto_final_pg/blob/main/Documentacion/Imagenes%20referencia/inicio.jpg)

 ## Screenshots